Kurt Nehrling: Biography

 However the domestic situation had changed, as well as on the Eastern Front.
 In the aftermath of the defeat at Stalingrad, counterintelligence operations were intensified against infiltration networks, even retroactively, with drastic means.
 In this moment one remembered the incident of 1942.
 Former colleagues resumed denouncing Nehrling, whilst the incident set a precedent for investigators; One wanted to punish Kurt Nehrling as particular in such a way that the judgement would prevent further infiltrations within Nazi Germany.
 Associations with other members were, fortunately for the cell, not discovered by the investigating authorities.

 Nehrling was unwavering whilst in custody despite the evidence displayed against his espionage.
 He wrote final letters to his family in anticipation of a future execution, before his conditions for such were arranged.
 The Reichsgericht then sentenced him to death on 23 September 1943 on the grounds of "military force decomposition".
 Shortly afterwards, he was transported to Dachau concentration camp.
 He was executed approximately two months later on 22 December 1943.

-In May of 1945 the American commander of the Weimar garrison was travelling along a corner road, in which Kurt Nehrling had used, before somehow crashing his vehicle.
+In May 1945 the American commander of the Weimar garrison was travelling along a corner road, in which Kurt Nehrling had used, before somehow crashing his vehicle.
 He discovered traces of the former cell at some point thereafter whilst waiting for assistance.
 The aforementioned road was later renamed "Kurt Nehrling road".
 The enamel board, which for many decades was beside the Kurt Nehrling street sign, disappeared for years until reconstruction years later.

 Hedwig Nehrling remained in Weimar and continued operating their linen shop until 1953.
 Due to the restrictive policy against merchants, she was forced to sell the business soon after the war ended.
 Alikened to other former cell members, the SED celebrated its status in initial hope of drawing more youth recruitment over Nehrling's legacy.
 During the 1950s, the building was subject to Stasi supervision, whereby two undercover agents routinely encountered the area for potential recruits.

 One of the Orpo officers who held custody of Nehrling was arrested after the war.
 He was brought to beech forest into Soviet special camp No. 2 and died there in October 1945.
 The remaining authorities involved in his prosecution were entirely unpunished after the war, resuming their career in Western Germany.
 The SS-judges and the SS-prosecutor remained active subsequent to 1945 as attorneys and within the public service.